ndujar/react-wave/README.md

 ![alt text](https://raw.githubusercontent.com/ndujar/react-wave/master/img/Size.png)

-## By default, for every one Hz the resolution is automatically set to 20 points.
+## By default, for every one Hz the resolution sets automatically to 20 points.
 However, the user can easily adapt the chart to display up to 1000 points.
 Just drag the slider to the desired level.

 ![alt text](https://raw.githubusercontent.com/ndujar/react-wave/master/img/Sampling.png)